patfiaux/RELICS/README.md

 # RELICS :sparkles:: Regulatory Element Location Identification  in CRISPR screens

-`RELICS` uses a generalized linear mixed model (GLMM) to analyze CRISPR regulatory screens.
-Given a set of training guides `RELICS` identifies regions which are more similar to the positive controls (enhancer like) and regions which are more similar to negative controls (non-regulatory like).
+RELICS uses a generalized linear mixed model (GLMM) to analyze CRISPR regulatory screens.
+Given a set of guides to train on, RELICS identifies regions with high similarity to the positive controls (enhancer-like) and regions which are more similar to negative controls (non-regulatory-like).

 This work is continously being improved.
-Please ask questions for support or [post issues](https://github.com/patfiaux/RELICS/issues).
+Please ask questions or [post issues](https://github.com/patfiaux/RELICS/issues).

 # Installation
-RELICS uses [R](https://cran.r-project.org/bin/windows/base/).
+RELICS runs on [R](https://cran.r-project.org/bin/windows/base/).
 Please make sure you have R version 3.5.1 or higher

-## Obtain source
+## Obtain source code
 Clone source code to your desired location with the following command: ```git clone https://github.com/patfiaux/RELICS.git```.
 Alternatively, download the repository.

 ## Install requirements
-To run RELICS you will need the following packages.
+You will need the following packages to run RELICS.
 If you don't have them, install them using the following commands.
-Installations will take ~5min on a standard laptop.
+Installations will take about 5 minutes on a standard laptop.
 ## R packages
 dplyr
 ```r